 Instructions

-- After the pan comes out of the oven transfer the pork to a plate.
-Whisk the mustard and sage into the cider drippings; season to taste with salt and pepper.
-Place the apples on the plate with the pork and pour the sauce over the top.
-Serve.
+- Transfer the pork chops to a plate.
+Whisk the mustard and sage into the cider drippings from the pork pan; season to taste with salt and pepper.

 This was absolutely delicious!!
 I made recipe exactly as written.
 Whole family loved it.
 Thanks for great recipe!